stripe/stripe-go/.github/pull_request_template.md

 # General PR Guidelines

 - Keep PRs focused and incremental
 - Avoid grouping uncoupled changes into a single PR
-  - CircleCI changes must be isolated to an individual PR
+- CircleCI changes must be isolated to an individual PR -->
-- Do not check in developer specific configuration files (eg. sdfx-config.json / DS_Store files)
-- Rebase with `git rebase main` before submitting PRs for review
-  - Ensure you're not accidentally overriding changes or deleting files in main.
--->

 ### Summary

 <!-- What does the code do?
 What have you changed? -->

-Sandbox URL: <!-- include link to salesforce sandbox account with this PR -->
+#### Salesforce Sandbox Login

+URL:
+Username:
+Password:

 ### Motivation